mfwolffe/terse/README.md

 ## Want to make your own goofy site like this?
 It's Next.js bootstrapped with create-next-app.
 Typescript and Tailwind.

+Right now I'm just handling formdata with formspree so that I can persist it there until I decide a better option.

+#### making your own
 Do all the git things: fork, etc.

 Once cloned, run the dev server: